 Rate Calculations

-Section 5: Managed Care Considerations
+Section 6: Managed Care Considerations

-The statute requires payment of PPS and allows payment to be made FFS and through managed care systems for demonstration services.
-If the state chooses to include CCBHC service coverage in their managed care agreements, CCBHCs must still receive the full PPS payment, or their actuarial equivalent.
+The statute requires payment of PPS and allows payment to be made through FFS and/or through managed care delivery systems for demonstration services.
+If the state chooses to include CCBHC service coverage in their managed care contracts, CCBHCs must still receive the full PPS payment.

-Section 5.1 Managed Care Capitation CCBHC PPS Rate Methodology
+Section 6.1: Managed Care Capitation CCBHC PPS Rate Methodology

-The PPS methodology selected in Section 2 will apply to services delivered in both managed care payment and FFS.
+Please check the box if at least some, if not all of the CCBHC services under the demonstration will be delivered through managed care.

-Section 5.2 Building CCBHC PPS Rates into Managed Care Capitation
+Please check the box to confirm that the PPS methodology selected in Section 2 will apply to CCBHC demonstration services delivered in both managed care and FFS.

-Explain how the state will ensure access to CCBHC services from Managed Care Organizations (MCO), Prepaid Inpatient Health Plans (PIHP), or Prepaid Ambulatory Health Plans (PAHP) through network adequacy requirements.
-If additional space is needed, please attach and identify the page that pertains to this section.
+Section 6.2: Building CCBHC PPS Rates into Managed Care Capitation

 CMS offers states the option of using either of the following methodologies for incorporating the CCBHC rate into the managed care payment methodology (select one):

 Fully incorporate the PPS payment into the managed care capitation rate and require the managed care plans to pay the full PPS.